NicoHood/SecureLoader/Readme.md

 **prevent flash corruption**.
 Some parts of the SBS are excluded from this check like the booloader checksum and the FWVC.
 Fuse and Lock bits will also be checked.

+TODO we need to use CRC16/32 for this.
+Is it essential to do this at every boot?

 #### 3.1.5 Recovery Mode
 After device startup the Bootloader normally executes the Firmware after a POST.